bfeng/bfeng.github.io/source/_posts/2014-11-25-markdown-blogging-with-python-flask.markdown

 {% endcodeblock %}

 ## Conclusion
 This tutorial introduces Flask and Flask-Misaka, which integrates Markdown into web framework.
-The code shown in appendix is not supposed for production use.
+The code shown in the appendix is not supposed for production use.
 It focuses on basic examples of Flask and markdown integration.

 ## Appendix